Crying Is Not a Sign of Weakness - Embrace Your Emotions!

 For most of our lives, we are encouraged to suppress our emotions.
 Society does not want us to freely express ourselves.
 Most people assume that crying is a sign of weakness and reason for shame.

 However, crying is our body's natural way to respond to joy, sadness, and pain.
 A very wide variety of emotions are associated with crying.

 As we grow older, we learn to swallow our tears and express ourselves differently.

-More specifically, people who cry during movies are actually highly empathic and tend to relate with other people.
+More specifically, people who cry during movies tend to be highly empathic and often are able to relate with other people.
 They understand the feelings of others on a completely different level.

 Empathy is an essential part of emotional intelligence.
 EQ is an ability readily found among great leaders and highly successful people.